AlessandroRodrigo/number8-challenge/README.md

 - **Disclaimer about frontend unit tests**: I left some unit tests for the frontend just to show that I know how to do that, but there's a lot of ways to improve it.
 Isn't good, but shows knowledge.
 - **Disclaimer about E2E tests**: I implemented E2E tests with cypress, again, there's a lot of ways to improve it, but I didn't have time to do that.
 I just implemented to show that I know how to do that.
 - **Error handling on React**: I implemented a ErrorBoundary and encapsulate the employee details context just to show the functionality and I've tried improve error handling encapsulating components and controling based on validation and return.
 Based on this, the components should not affect each other or break the entire application, they will just handle with the errors and show the messages, breaking just the component that throwed the error.
+- **Error handling on server**: Due the time, I focused on the main concepts, but would be nice improve the error handling on the server side, encapsulating the errors and returning to the client side.

 ### How to run